HarperDB/documentation/docs/applications/README.md

 HarperDB provides a powerful JavaScript API with significant capabilities that go well beyond a getting started guide.
 See our documentation for more information on using the [`harperdb` module](../reference/harperdb.md) and the [Resource interface](../reference/resource.md).

+## Define Fastify Routes
+Exporting resource will generate full RESTful endpoints.
+But, you may prefer to define endpoints through a framework.
+HarperDB includes a resource plugin for defining routes with the Fastify web framework.
+Fastify is a full-featured framework with many plugins, that provides sophisticated route definition capabilities.

+By default, applications are configured to load any modules in the `routes` directory (matching `routes/*.js`) with Fastify's autoloader, which will allow these modules to export a function to define fastify routes.
+See the [defining routes documentation](../custom-functions/define-routes.md) for more information on how to create Fastify routes.

+However, (despite its name), fastify is not nearly as fast as HarperDB's RESTful endpoints, nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the HarperDB's REST interface is recommended for high-performance large-scale applications.